learn-co-curriculum/dsc-gradient-boosting-lab/README.md

 * A classifier
 * All training data
 * All labels
-* The number of folds we want in our cross validation score
+* The number of folds we want in our cross-validation score

 Since we're computing cross-validation score, we'll want to pass in the entire dataset, as well as all of the labels.